Recession-Proof Investing for 2021

 To keep this blog ad-free, this post may contain affiliate links and/or paid placement.
 Click here to read our full disclosure.

 Author's note: After 8+ years in the investment industry and having everything I said or wrote vetted by compliance, I relish my freedom to share more of my opinions with readers than I could with my clients.
 I try to share as much information as I think helpful, much of it based on my own personal experiences.
 That also means that there are opportunities included in this article that I have used previously, am using currently, or that I may use in the future.

-6 key strategies I’m using to keep investing in a recession
+6 key strategies to use in an uncertain economy